 ?header_X-API-Key=td_cf_...&attribution_id=<prop-uuid>

-Body is NDJSON (one log line per newline), using Cloudflare's native field names: EdgeStartTimestamp, ClientRequestHost, ClientRequestURI, ClientRequestUserAgent, ClientRequestReferer, ClientIP, ClientCountry, EdgeResponseStatus, EdgeResponseBytes.
+Body is NDJSON (one log line per newline), using Cloudflare's native field names: EdgeStartTimestamp, ClientRequestHost, ClientRequestMethod, ClientRequestURI, ClientRequestUserAgent, ClientRequestReferer, ClientIP, ClientCountry, EdgeResponseStatus, EdgeResponseBytes.
+If your zone has Bot Management, also send VerifiedBotCategory: when it carries an AI_* value Cloudflare has already IP-validated the bot, so TrustData trusts it directly and skips its own check.

 | Badge | Trigger | Example |